Dipod/DoCombosServerPlugin/README.md

 # DoCombosServerPlugin
-Photon server plugin for my game DoCombos
+Photon server plugin of my game DoCombos

 This is showcase repository to evaluate my programming skills.